dbias/dbias.github.io/_pages/about.md

 Job market
 ======
 I am on the job market and will be available for interviews at the the European Job Market for Economists 2021 and the ASSA 2022 meeting.
+The title of my JMP is ["Illiquid Equity, Labor Mobility, and Talent Allocation"](https://danielbias.de/research/ "Illiquid Equity, Labor Mobility, and Talent Allocation").